citrineio/LEL-Detector/readme.md

 3D model of the PCB, 3D models of the components are also available in the dedicated folder.

-### Datasheets:

-This is where you can access the datasheets of the major components used in the design.
-The readme file contains the rules for suggesting components and uploading datasheets.

-Suggesting components and ensuring that the uploaded datasheets are up to date will be a big help for us.

 ### PCB Layout:

 The latest Kicad PCB layout file is here.
 You can find component land patterns (aka footprints) in the dedicated folder.